Kainalu

 No analysis available

-I searched the public remarks for explicit fire/life safety compliance language such as FLSE passed, fire safety certified, or passed fire inspection, and found none.
-With no affirmative evidence in the listings, this cannot be verified from the remarks.
+I searched the public remarks for any fire/life safety compliance language, including FLSE, fire inspection, or certification wording, and found none.
+Since there is no explicit evidence in the remarks, this is left as not confirmed from the available text.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.